 How Do RTD, Thermocouple, and Thermistor Differ?

 RTDs are made up of wire windings that exhibit responses to temperature changes.
-The hotter they are, the higher their electrical resistant, and that can be measured accurately.
+The hotter they are, the higher their electrical resistance, and that can be measured accurately.
 Thermocouples comprise a different pairing of metal wires that create a thermoelectric voltage.
-As the temperature changes, there is a near immediate change in voltage, which can be measured.
+As the temperature changes, there is a near-immediate change in voltage, which can be measured.
 Thermistor elements are semiconductor devices that are highly sensitive due to the relationship between temperature and their electrical resistance.
 There are two main types: negative temperature coefficient or NTC devices and positive temperature coefficient or PTC devices.

 How Do Meat Thermometers Work?

 Meat thermometers, such as those made by ThermoPro, are bimetallic thermometers.
 They are used to measure the internal cooking temperature of meat whether it be beef, poultry or whatever else.
 These thermometers have two parts: a temperature rod and a display.
-These can be either conventional, such as a dial-based readout on top of a rad, or digital, which is often an LCD readout that can either be attached directly to the rod or separate and connected to the rod via wiring or similar.
+These can be either conventional, such as a dial-based readout on the top of a rad, or digital, which is often an LCD readout that can either be attached directly to the rod or separate and connected to the rod via wiring or similar.

 The thermometer rod contains two distinct metals that have been bonded together.
 Note that this is similar to the thermocouples mentioned earlier.
 One of the chosen metals expands at a lower temperature than the other, and the twisting of these metals will affect the dial or can be read by the device and translated into a specific temperature to be displayed via the readout.